 The Red Deer and District Archives accepts records in a variety of formats.
 We have over 1,000 linear metres of textual records, over 100,000 photographs and over 7,000 maps and plans.
 In addition, the Archives has received numerous negatives, slides, oral histories, audio and video cassettes and reels, newspapers and electronic records.
 These records range in date from 1850 – 2021.

 The Archives maintains a reference library of local histories and houses the library of the Red Deer Branch of the Alberta Genealogical Society.

-The Archives is located in the Museum and Archives building.
+The Archives is located in the Archives and Records Centre building.
 Free parking is available in front of the building and both the building and the Archives have barrier free access.